xuankimtran/docs-1/pages/katalon-studio/docs/azure_devops_integration.md

         > Click **Fetch Test Plans** to fetch the latest test plans list.

     - If you want to create test results for ADO test case ID when there are multiple test points returned, select **Send test results when ...** to enable test run details for editing > enter the required **Test Run Name**.

-        > **What is Test Point?**
-        >
-        > **A test point is a unique combination of a test case, test suite, configuration, and tester**.
-Test cases by themselves are not executable.
-When you add a test case to a test suite, test point(s) are generated.
-[Learn more](https://docs.microsoft.com/en-us/azure/devops/test/new-test-plans-page?view=azure-devops#execute-tab)

     - Decide when and what to submit test results.